copperdogma/TwoSkulls/README.md

 A,37000,0,0       - Primary (0s): snaps jaw closed
 B,47000,2000      - Secondary (2s): sorry, I was on the phone... you were saying?

+Power
-Hardware is powered by 2 x USB-C cables.
+- Hardware is powered by 2 x USB-C cables.
   - One connects directly to the ESP32.
 This powers the ESP32 itself (logic, bluetooth, etc.), the LEDs, and the SD card reader.
   - The other powers the servo and the ultrasonic sensor, both of which require 5v.
   - The dual power is necessary because the servo draws too much current for the ESP32 to supply and was crashing the SD card reader.
+- Battery Packs
+  - PocketJuice Endurance: 8000mAh, output 5v/3.4A max
+  - GTOCE N6 Portable Charger: 40000mAh, output (depends on port): max USB-A port 2: 4.5V/5A

 LEDs (x2, red, for eyes)
 - connect to GPIO 32 and 33, plus single ground